 The fifth commissioner is selected by the 4 members already appointed from the pool of nominees.
 The fifth commissioner cannot be registered with any party already represented on the commission and will serve as chair.
 A Commissioner can be removed “for substantial neglect of duty, gross misconduct in office, or inability to discharge the duties of office” by the Governor and a ⅔ vote from the state senate.

 What process must the AIRC follow for redistricting?

 Arizona Constitution, Article 4, pt.
 2, § 1

-Once the data is received, the AIRC will create districts of equal population in a grid-like pattern across the state.
+Once the data is received from the Census Bureau, the AIRC will create districts of equal population in a grid-like pattern across the state.
 There will be one grid map for congressional districts and another grid map for legislative districts.

 Next, the AIRC will adjust the Grid using required criteria (see below) and develop draft maps for public consideration.
 The public comment period will be open for at least 30 days and during that time, the public can provide comments on the draft maps and even submit maps of their own for consideration.
 The AIRC can take into account the public comments provided and then adopt the final maps.
 While there is not a required deadline for the adoption of final maps, candidates must file for congressional and state legislative primary elections by April 4, 2022.